ajslater/picopt/README.md

 #### pngout

-pngout is a compression to use by itself or for a little extra gains after running oxipng or optipng.
+pngout is a compression tool to use by itself or for a little extra gains after running oxipng or optipng.

 It can be installed on macOS with: